dongkyuk/dongkyuk/README.md

 - 🔭 I’m currently working as a Machine Learning Engineer.
 - 👯 I’m looking to collaborate with developers on Kaggle Competitions or Hackathons.
-- 🤔 I’m looking for help with Open source Contribution.

 - Current Projects :
   - https://www.kaggle.com/c/hungry-geese